Data Models & Ontology

 API Reference: mosaicolabs.models.Message

-# Use Case: Create a Temperature timestamped message with uncertainty
+# Create a Temperature message with unified envelope metadata

 meas_time = Time.now()